LetCompliance

 Deadline: Within 30 days of receiving the deposit you must (a) protect it in DPS, TDS or mydeposits, and (b) serve the Prescribed Information along with the scheme’s leaflet.

 Penalty for non-service: A tenant can apply to the County Court for an order requiring you to pay them between 1× and 3× the deposit.
 The court has no discretion to reduce it below 1×.
-Section 21 is also invalid until you (i) return the deposit in full or with deductions agreed in writing, or (ii) pay the penalty.
+You can still serve a Section 8 notice, but the court cannot make a possession order until the deposit is protected in a scheme (or returned to the tenant) and the prescribed information given (Section 21, which this also blocked, was abolished on 1 May 2026).

 Proof landlords forget: The certificate from the deposit scheme is evidence the deposit is protected; it is not the Prescribed Information.
 The PI is a separate signed document with the landlord and tenant details, deposit amount, scheme details, dispute process and what triggers deductions.
 We bundle it as a generated PDF you can email straight to the tenant.

-6. Written tenancy agreement / written statement of terms
+5. Written tenancy agreement / statement of terms

-Statute: Common law has always preferred a written agreement.
-From 1 May 2026 the Renters’ Rights Act 2025 turns that into a hard duty: every tenant must have a written statement of tenancy terms that sets out rent, deposit, landlord name and address, repair responsibilities and any rules about pets, smoking and altering the property.
+Statute: Housing Act 1988 section 16D, inserted by the Renters’ Rights Act 2025.
+Common law has always preferred a written agreement; from 1 May 2026 this makes it a hard duty: every tenant must have a written statement of tenancy terms setting out rent, deposit, landlord name and address, repair responsibilities and any rules about pets, smoking and altering the property.

 Statute: Renters’ Rights Act 2025 c.
 26 — commencement regulations from 1 May 2026.

-Penalty for non-service: Civil penalty referenced up to £7,000 per breach in published guidance.
-Penalties are not automatic — enforcement depends on the facts — but a landlord who fails to serve has nothing to fall back on if challenged.
+Penalty for non-service: A local housing authority may impose a civil penalty of up to £7,000 per breach.
+Penalties are not automatic — enforcement depends on the facts, but a landlord who missed an existing tenant has nothing to fall back on if challenged.

-Proof landlords forget: The Information Sheet is its own published GOV.UK document; a paragraph in your covering letter is not the same as serving the file.
-The cleanest approach is to attach the PDF to a single move-in email along with the rest of the pack.
+Proof landlords forget: The Information Sheet is its own published GOV.UK document (The Renters’ Rights Act information sheet 2026); a paragraph in your covering letter is not the same as serving the file.
+If you still have a pre-May tenant you never served, do it now and keep proof.

-Until Section 21 is abolished on 1 May 2026 and during the transitional period that follows, the Deregulation Act 2015 s.38–41 requires the following before a Section 21 notice is valid:
+Section 21 was abolished for new notices on 1 May 2026.
+Historically, the Deregulation Act 2015 s.38–41 required the following before a Section 21 notice was valid (the same documents now block most Section 8 possession grounds):

 • Latest Gas Safety Certificate served on the tenant before move-in